Today's Articles

 The Devil’s Punchbowl (Mississippi), a story

-*The Devil’s Punchbowl episode is remembered on this date in 1865.
-This post-American Civil War episode in Black history occurred in Natchez (Adams County), Mississippi.
+*This date in 1865 is remembered for the Devil’s Punchbowl episode, a post-American Civil War episode in Black history that occurred in Natchez (Adams County), Mississippi.

 As Black slaves made their way to freedom, the town of Natchez quickly went from a population of 10,000 to nearly 100,000 people.
 To deal with the population influx of recent freedmen, a concentration camp was established by Union soldiers to eradicate the slaves essentially.
 Don Estes, former director of the Natchez City Cemetery, said.
 “So, they decided to build an encampment for ’em at Devil’s Punchbowl, which they walled off and wouldn’t let ’em out,”